A gnome door in Bonney Lake. Credit: Tiffany Doerr Guerzon

-The fun started when city councilmember Laurie Carter read about a tiny door in a tree in San Francisco’s Golden Gate Park.
+The fun started several years ago when city councilmember Laurie Carter read about a tiny door in a tree in San Francisco’s Golden Gate Park.
 Curious people were coming from all over to see the mysterious “gnome door.”
 She emailed a picture of the door to fellow councilmember Tom Watson, who happens to be a woodcarver.

 “Could you carve one of these?”
 Carter asked.